 - Ensure that farmers in the U.S. and around the world receive fair prices so they can sustain their farms and their livelihoods.

 - Ensure that crop insurance and other programs include payment limitations and rules giving equitable access to small- and medium-scale farmers.

 - Strengthen policies and programs that promote conservation, reduce carbon emissions, and protect creation from environmental degradation.

 - Protect the dignity, health, safety, and fair compensation of those responsible for working the land.

 - Promote research and incentives related to clean, and renewable forms of energy that do not negatively impact food prices or the environment.

 - Safeguard and improve international food aid in ways that encourage local food security and improve the nutritional quality of food aid.

-- Advocate for policies that honor treaties and land claims by Indigenous Peoples, support farmers and food chain workers of color, and promote food sovereignty in the Global South.
+- Advocate for policies that honor treaties and land claims by Indigenous Peoples, support farmers and food chain workers of color, and promote food sovereignty everywhere.

 - Strengthen food security and regional food systems